-Remember the total cost noted on these tables is based on a specific time frame.
-Because of MCU's flat tuition rate, the cost can be reduced if you progress through the program more auickly.
+Note: The total cost noted on these tables is based on a specific time frame.
+Because of MCU's flat tuition rate, the cost can be reduced if you progress through the program more quickly.

 Cost of Program (COP) Payments